The Complete Buyer’s Guide to Fiddle Strings

 The Best Violin Strings For Beginners

 As a new player, you won’t need to worry about strings straight away.
-Any reputable trader will provide high quality strings with their instrument.
+Any reputable trader will provide high quality violin or fiddle strings with their instrument.
 If not, don’t worry, they’re easy to replace.

 I always advise beginner violin players to start with medium gauge, synthetic strings.